vadvolo/milos-automation/lab/topologies/lab00_cisco_basic_scenario/README.md

 **Step 0.**

-First of all, you need to install Docker and Docker Compose softaware on yours device:
+First of all, you need to install Docker and Docker Compose on your device:

 - [Docker](https://docs.docker.com/engine/install/)
   - [Linux](https://docs.docker.com/desktop/install/linux/)